Published online Mar 31, 2020. doi: 10.5500/wjt.v10.i3.64

 Published online: March 31, 2020

-To summarize the current status of alternative transplantation therapies for OLT and to support future research.
+This systematic review aims to summarize the current status of alternative transplantation therapies for OLT and to support future research.